-A potential interim clinic location in an existing building with interior renovations would have less potential, also less than significant, for adverse noise and vibration impacts during construction.
+A potential interim clinic location in an existing building with interior renovations would have less than significant effects from adverse noise and vibration impacts during construction.

 3.8.2.2 Operations

 Operational sources of noise from the Proposed Action include loading dock activity, roof-top air conditioning units, backup generator, trash enclosure activity, parking lot vehicle movements, and truck movements.
 Urban Crossroads, Inc. developed a noise prediction model using the CadnaA noise prediction model to calculate the operational source noise levels that are expected to be generated at the project site.
 The model calculated daytime and nighttime noise levels and assumed an upper bound scenario where all operational noise sources were operating simultaneously.